Anywhere Away from Here

-"Anywhere Away from Here" is a song by English singer-songwriter Rag'n'Bone Man and American singer-songwriter Pink.
-It was released as a digital download and for streaming on 9 April 2021 as the second single from Rag'n'Bone Man's second studio album Life by Misadventure.
+"Anywhere Away from Here" is a song by British singer Rag'n'Bone Man and American singer Pink.
+It was released as a download and for streaming on 9 April 2021 as the second single from Rag'n'Bone Man's second studio album Life by Misadventure.

 Background

 In a statement talking about the song, Rag'n'Bone Man said, "This song is an honest reflection of wanting to disappear from uncomfortable situations – about the vulnerabilities that we all face.
 It's an honour to have Pink on this record and I'm so glad she is able to be a part of it."

 Pink also said in a statement how she met Rag'n'Bone Man in Europe in 2017 after she first heard his 2016 single "Human", "By then I had already fallen in love with his voice, and when we met in person I quickly learned he has a beautiful soul too.
 Since then, I knew I wanted to work with him one day.
 'Anywhere Away From Here' couldn't be a better song for us to sing together.
 I'm so honoured to be a part of this collaboration."

+Composition

+The song is composed in the key of B major in common time at a tempo of 65 beats per minute.
+The vocal range expands more than one octave, from F4 to G5.